Crew

 Being on the support crew is a great way to support the walk and be a part of it.
 Consider registering as crew for the 2010 event.
 That's the way I plan to continue doing the walk for as long as I'm "young enough" to do it.
 Hopefully the cure we all pray for will be found before I'm "old enough" to have to stop.

-Ken, a Worcester resident, joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
+Ken joined the MS Challenge Walk in 2005, more than a decade after his mother was diagnosed.
 After walking for three years and 150 miles, he switched to the support crew and now rides his bicycle along the trail, providing whatever encouragement (and snacks!) he can to the 600 walkers.
-He is also on the event's steering committee and is this site's webmaster.
+He is also an alumnus of the event's steering committee and is this site's webmaster.

 Zis boom bah!

-Written by Ken on September 7, 2009 at 1:45 pm
+Written by on Sep 7, 2009

 You've been walking for 19 miles — which is probably nineteen times farther then you've ever walked in your life.
 You hot, you're tired, your hungry, you're thirsty, and you desperately need a massage.
 The Cape Cod Rail Trail seems to extend indefinitely… but off in the distance, what's that you hear?
 Is that cheering?
 And not just an occasional holler, but constant and consistent hoots, applause, and merrymaking.
 Who could they be cheering for?